Need a Racine or Kenosha Domestic Violence Defense Lawyer?

 - Review expungement strategy before sentencing if the charge and age qualify.

-Why Work With Cafferty & Scheidegger?
+Why Work With Cafferty, Scheidegger & Johnson?

 Our firm has earned a reputation for integrity and hard work on behalf of our clients.
 In many cases, we can pursue strategies that help a person avoid jail, avoid a conviction, or complete treatment-based conditions instead of accepting the harshest version of the charge.
 Our first priority is to challenge the prosecutor’s case and protect the client’s future before the case hardens.